danieledep/inkplate-peripheral/README.md

 # inkplate-peripheral
-Send command to the Inkplate display via serial from node programs.
+Send commands to the Inkplate display via serial from node programs.